linkedin/PalDB/README.md

 What is PalDB?
 -------------------

 PalDB is an embeddable persistent key-value store with very fast read performance and compact store size.
-PalDB stores are single binary files written once and ready to be used in applications.
+PalDB stores are single binary files.

 PalDB's JAR is only 65K and has a single dependency (snappy, which isn't mandatory).
 It's also very easy to use with just a few configuration parameters.